 When a Thordon bearing is installed with an interference fit, the inside diameter reduces due to volumetric displacement.
 The actual bore closure value varies depending on the surface finish on the outside diameter of the bearing and the inside diameter of the housing.

 Both can influence axial compression.
 It also depends on the coefficient of friction of the bearing material.
 Thordon Bearings Inc. has extensively studied two bore closure theories.
-Theory A does not allow for axial movement in the calculations and Theory B does allow for axial movement.
-Figure 22 shows typical test results.
+Theory A does not allow for axial movement in the calculations (constrained) and Theory B does allow for axial movement.
+Figure 23 shows typical test results.
 For dimensioning Thordon bearings, Theory A has been selected as the safest way of estimating bore closure because it offers a greater running clearance.

-The field results have been mixed, with most being close to Theory A. Figures 23 and 24 reflect Theory A with a maximum bore closure factor of 1.45 for Thordon XL and Composite and 1.25 for Thordon SXL and COMPAC.
+The field results have been mixed, with most being close to Theory A. Figures 24a & 24b reflect Theory A with a maximum bore closure factor of 1.45 for Thordon XL and RiverTough/Composite and 1.25 for Thordon SXL and COMPAC.
 If required, actual testing in a given application can develop more precise figures.
 The Thordon Bearing Sizing Calculation program also uses Theory A for calculating bore closure.
+The bore closure factor, determined from Figures 24a or 24b, is multiplied by the average interference (minimum interference plus 50% of housing tolerance and 50% of machining tolerance on bearing O.D.) to give the bore closure allowance.